Lake Delton, Wisconsin

-Lake Delton is a village located on the Wisconsin River in Sauk County, Wisconsin, United States.
+Lake Delton is a village in Sauk County, Wisconsin, United States.
 The population was 3,501 at the 2020 census.
-Lake Delton, along with the nearby Wisconsin Dells, is a resort area and a center for tourism in the upper Midwest.
-Lake Delton is included in the Baraboo Micropolitan Area which comprises part of the larger Madison Combined Statistical Area.
+Located on the Wisconsin River and Lake Delton reservoir, the village forms a resort area and tourism destination along with nearby Wisconsin Dells.
+Lake Delton is included in the Baraboo micropolitan area about 40 mi northwest of the state capital, Madison.

 History

 The village of Lake Delton was originally named Norris for Edward Norris the surveyor of the village in 1850.
 The Village changed its name to Delton, but changed again in 1926 to Mirror Lake to avoid a conflict with the Town of Delton in that area.
 The name Lake Delton was taken after the construction of the Dell Creek dam creating a reservoir also known as Lake Delton.
 The village was incorporated in 1954.

 On June 9, 2008, Lake Delton, the approximately 267 acre dammed artificial lake adjacent to the village, overflowed its banks, washing away four homes and a portion of Old Newport Road (County Highway "A") while nearly emptying the lake basin into the Wisconsin River following several days of torrential rains.